 Reykjavik Day Trip to Esja

 Esja is a mountain in the Northeast of Reykjavik.
-Technically it’s still part of the city district.
+Technically it’s still part of the city district, so it’s not one of the “true” day trips from Reykjavik.
 As is typical for Iceland, it is bare rock for the most part.
 However, when you start from the Hiking Center, you will see plenty of trees.
 It looks perfectly tranquil and picturesque.

 Wild walking anywhere else but from the Esjaetur Hiking Center proved to be tough as farmland stretched along the foot of the mountain.
 I didn’t want to trespass, so I couldn’t give it a try.
 Also it can be rather reckless and dangerous to stay off designated parts in Iceland anyway.
 Paths need to be adhered to.
 Not just to fulfill their main purpose but also to A) protect nature and B) yourself.
 Especially in thermally active areas, you could step into a crevasse and potentially be scalded by boiling water and gas.
 No one’s idea of fun.